Glen Donnelly: Departure

 In September 1991, Chrissie Camp of TV Week reported that Huggett had decided to quit the role.
 The actor's one-year contract ended in November and he chose not to renew it.
 Huggett wanted to pursue more "demanding" roles, and stated "I was always pretty adamant that one year is enough to be in one TV series.
 The thing that has changed in me is that I want to do material which means something to me, stuff with a harder edge.
 I suppose quality is what I mean – not pumping it out like a sausage factory."

-The character's exit storyline began playing out in the last episode of the 1991 season, as he falls from the roof of building site.
+The character's exit storyline began playing out in the last episode of the 1991 season, as he falls from the roof of a building site.
 In the opening episode of 1992, Glen is taken to the hospital with his neck in a brace.
 When he wakes up, he learns he is paralysed from the waist down.
 The plot also deals with the effects of the accident on his family and friends, particularly his fiancée Gaby.
 In order to prepare for the storyline, Huggett visited the spinal injuries unit at the Austin Hospital and spoke with paraplegics.
 Huggett also spoke with doctors and nurses to gain insight into the psychological effects on patients, which also includes guilt at becoming a burden on their families.
 Huggett found the visit to be depressing and sad.

 On-screen, Glen decides to call off his wedding to Gaby.
 Huggett explained "Glen thinks Gaby will waste her life on him and he doesn't want that so, although he's in love with her, he tells her he doesn't love her and wants her to go."
-Gaby does not believe Glen, but he is instant.
+Gaby does not believe Glen, but he is insistent.
 Over the following weeks, Glen tries to come to terms with accident and his paralysis.
 Glen then decides to leave Erinsborough for good.
 Huggett was happy to leave the show as part of a dramatic story.
 His last scenes aired on 8 February 1992.
 After his exit from Neighbours, Huggett told a writer for Inside Soap that working in soap operas was good training, but he would not go back to them.